OmarJamaladdin/ticket-lifecycle/README.md

 ![image](https://github.com/OmarJamaladdin/ticket-lifecycle/assets/140512686/32f1ffeb-052e-4dee-a512-f77ff5139266)

 Here I am still Jane (Sys Admin).
 Again,  I upgraded the priority level of this ticket to what I deemed neccessary (high) and I also reset the SLA to SEV-B. However, this time I assigned the ticket to agent John Doe via Warm Handoff (meaning we had communication and the assignment was acknowledged.
 This way he can work the issue and find a resolution.
 While Jane(Sys Admin) handles more severe concenrns.
+An entire department not being able to use Adobe Reader is certainly serious, however it isn't a customer facing issue so I didn't assign a SEV-A SLA or try to fix myself as Jane.

 ![image](https://github.com/OmarJamaladdin/ticket-lifecycle/assets/140512686/dbabc12d-a2b1-4681-84c0-e7affd7088b8)